 Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; vehicles, people in water

-The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a column was hit by a large container ship, sending an unknown number of vehicles and people into the Patapsco River, authorities said.

 Maryland Gov. Wes Moore declared a state of emergency, saying in a statement that "we are working with an interagency team to quickly deploy federal resources from the Biden Administration.
-We are thankful for the brave men and women who are carrying out efforts to rescue those involved and pray for everyone's safety.
-We will remain in close contact with federal, state, and local entities that are carrying out rescue efforts as we continue to assess and respond to this tragedy."
+We are thankful for the brave men and women who are carrying out efforts to rescue those involved and pray for everyone's safety."

-The Baltimore City Fire Department said as many as 20 people and multiple vehicles were in the water.

 NOAA's National Data Buoy Center said the river water was 48 degrees overnight.